 Symposium – 24th October 2018 (2pm – 6pm)

-At this event guest speakers will discuss their work in The Archive and the Contested Landscape exhibition as part of the Cambridge Festival of Ideas.
+At this event guest speakers discussed their work in The Archive and the Contested Landscape exhibition as part of the Cambridge Festival of Ideas.

 - Contested Landscape, Uncontested Archives – Nawrast Sabah Abd Alwahab